Secretary of State for Equality

-The Secretary of State for Equality and Gender Violence (SEIVG) of Spain is a senior minister within the Spanish Department of Equality.
-It is a political appointment made by the Monarch with the advice of the minister in charge of the ministerial department.
+The secretary of state for equality, officially secretary of state for equality and eradication of violence against women, is a senior minister of the Spanish Department of Equality responsible for assisting the Minister of Equality in all matters relating to social equality—with special attention to gender equality— and prevention and elimination of all types of discrimination.

-The Secretary of State for Equality is responsible for proposing and developing the Government's policies on equality, prevention and elimination of all kinds of discrimination against persons based on sex, racial or ethnic origin, religion or ideology, sexual orientation or identity of gender, age, disability or any other condition or personal or social circumstance, and of eradication of the different forms of violence against women, as well as violence against lesbian, gay, bisexual, transgender and intersex persons (LGBTI) and within the affective relationships of these.

-From Secretariat of State depend two departments, the Directorate-General for Equality of Treatment and Diversity and the Government Delegation for Gender Violence.
+The secretary of state, who is appointed by the monarch on the advice of the minister of equaliy, also implements the government policies to eliminate violence against women and against LGBTQ people.

+Since 4 June 2025, María Guijarro has served as secretary of state for equality.

 History

 The Government's equality policies got a greater leadership during the governments of PM José Luis Rodríguez Zapatero.
 At the very first, the equality department was within the Ministry of Labour and Social Affairs with the level of a General Secretariat between 2004 and 2008.

 In 2008, after Zapatero's reelection, he elevated this department to a ministerial level, creating the Ministry of Equality until 2010 when the Ministry merged with the Ministry of Health and the Secretariat of State of Equality was properly created.

 During the governments of PM Mariano Rajoy, the Secretariat merged with the Secretariat of State of Social Services creating the Secretariat of State of Social Services and Equality between very late 2011 and middle 2018.

 In 2018, with the arrival of PM Pedro Sánchez the Secretariat of State recovered its full autonomy and importance when it was integrated in the Ministry of the Presidency, with the direct supervision of the Deputy Prime Minister.

 In January 2020, the Ministry of Equality was re-established and the Secretariat of State was integrated into it.
+Since then, it is structured through three directorates-general: the Government Delegation for Gender Violence, a directorate-general for equality and another for LGBT people.